 Hokkaido is Japan’s northernmost Island with an area of 77,984km² and a 2,676km long coastline (excluding off shore islands).
-This is 630km 8hours driving from the north (Wakkanai) to the south (Hakodate), and 430km 6hours driving from the east (Sapporo) to the west (Nemuro) across the island.
+This is 630km 8hours driving from the north (Wakkanai) to the south (Hakodate), and 430km 6hours driving from the west (Sapporo) to the east (Nemuro) across the island.
 Hokkaido is not enormously large as you can drive across the island within a day.
 Although it is not a big island, it is large enough to hold many distinctive environments, such as wetlands and rivers, forests and lakes, mountains, coasts and off shore islands.

 Wetlands and Rivers

 Hokkaido has many distinct wetlands along the coast as well as in land or even in the mountains.
 Rivers run across the land like veins providing water and nutrients to the flora and fauna.
 This environment nurtures complex ecosystems with high biodiversity.
 Wetland is called “the cradle of life”.
 Roughly speaking there are 2 types of wetland, one is marsh with alkaline rich nutrients, thus high biodiversity, like the Kushiro Wetland or the Sarobetsu Wetland.
 Expansive flat land gives you wide view to observe its wild life.
 Another type is bog with low nutrients thus low biodiversity in mountain environment, like Uryunuma or Daisetsuzan area.
 It is surprising when you bump into an vast, open space while walking in a deep forest.
 The most wetlands have boardwalks to where its uniqueness is seen.

 Forests and Lakes